 75% of the time, the prospect will respond to with an answer to your question.
 It is less likely that they reinforce their objection with anything like “I told you, I am not interested”.

-What your question did is keep the conversation going.
+What your question does is keep the conversation going.
 It does not make them interested, but it gets you past that initial objection.

 From here, what you can do is follow up their response with another pre-qualifying question:

 Oh I see.
-Do you ever by magazines when you are at a store?
+Do you ever buy magazines when you are at a store?

 Not only does this process keep the conversation going, but you are also collecting very valuable information from the prospect.
 You might gather information that tells you that they are not qualified and their response of “I am not interested” is probably correct and a good place to leave it.

-Or you might find out reasons why the prospect should be a little more interested then they think they should and you can use this as you build your case for why they might want to be interested in what you have to offer.
+Or you might find out reasons why the prospect should be a little more interested in magazines and you can use this as you build your case for why they might want to be interested in what you have to offer.

 We hope this tip for the “I am not interested” sales objection helps you to improve your prospecting efforts.